Medical Physics Residency – Therapeutic Radiological Physics

 Department

-The radiation oncology department is consisted of Allegheny General Hospital Cancer Center and 13 remote facilities.
-Radiation delivery machines such as 15 Elekta Versa HD, 1 Varian Linac, 1 Elekta Unity MR-Linac, 1 Gamma Knife Icon, and 5 Elekta Flexitrons.
-Treatment planning systems are GammaPlan, Monaco, RayStation, Brainlab Element, and Oncentra.
-We have 15 4D Siemens CT scanners, and 1 4D PET/CT.
-We have 1 Vision RT and 11 ABC motion management systems.
+The radiation oncology department is consisted of Allegheny General Hospital Cancer Center and 11 remote facilities.
+Radiation delivery machines include 15 Elekta Versa HD, 1 Varian Linac, 1 Elekta Unity MR-Linac, 1 Gamma Knife Icon, and 5 Elekta Flexitrons.
+Treatment planning systems used are GammaPlan, Monaco, RayStation, Brainlab Elements, and Oncentra.
+We have 11 4D Siemens CT scanners, and 1 4D PET/CT.
+Additional equipment includes 2 Vision RT, 2 Brainlab ExacTrac Dynamic and 11 ABC motion management systems.

 AHN Cancer Institute at Allegheny General Hospital